JoshyFrancis/phpnopea/README.md

 </p>

 ## About Laranopea
 Laranopea is an alternative to laravel and excels in performance.
 It is based and built on same laravel principles.
-In our company, I was requested to speed up laravel and I ended up here.
+In our company, I was requested to speed up laravel and I came up with this.

 Please visit <a href="http://joshyfrancis.rf.gd/laranopea/public" target="blank">http://joshyfrancis.rf.gd/laranopea/public</a> to get an overview.
 This is the playground.
 You can register as a new user.